honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 ### Improve interest in IT

-Again, public image.
 IT has a very bad public image generally in the society, especially the Czech society.
-The stereotype of an IT person is a white male introvert wierdo with glasses.
-You need to change public opinion to get more people to IT.
+The stereotype of an IT person is a white male introvert wierdo with glasses who does some genius stuff in the basement.
+You need to change the public opinion to get more people to want to become IT.

 Hire Public Relations and come up with a way how to make IT cool.
 Push the Czech government to introduce e-government faster, so more people are in touch with technologies and see their benefits.
 Push on schools to provide courses of basic literacy in modern technologies, internet, etc. Push on breaking stereotypes, such as those saying IT is not for women.

-Without changing the public image of the IT as a field, there will never be enough interest to feed your demand for employees.
+Without changing the public image of the IT as a field, there will never be enough interest to devalue our jobs.

 ### Improve education